CNA (nonprofit)

-CNA (formally named the CNA Corporation), is a federally-funded nonprofit research and analysis organization based in Arlington County, Virginia, USA.
-Its two major components are the Center for Naval Analyses and the Institute for Public Research.
-It has around 625 employees.
+CNA, legally the CNA Corporation, is a non-profit corporation located in Arlington County, Virginia, USA.

+It has two major components.
+The larger component is its Federally Funded Research & Development Center (FFRDC), the Center for Naval Analyses.
+The other component is its (non-FFRDC) government services arm, called the Institute for Public Research (IPR).
+CNA Corporation has around 625 total employees.
+Roughly 500 of those are employees of the FFRDC.

 History

 CNA traces its origins to the Antisubmarine Warfare Operations Group (ASWORG), formed in 1942 to assist the US Navy with scientific advice for finding and attacking U-boats that were sinking commercial ships off the Atlantic coast of North America.
 Massachusetts Institute of Technology physics Professor Philip M. Morse founded ASWORG at the request of Capt.
 Wilder D. Baker, then commander of the Antisubmarine Warfare Unit of the Atlantic Fleet.
 Morse is considered the father of operations research in the United States.

 By the end of World War II, the organization had expanded to almost 80 scientists serving on eight military bases in the Atlantic and Pacific as well as at the Washington, D.C. headquarters.
 They advised U.S. forces on air, antiaircraft, submarine, amphibious, and antisubmarine operations.
 Though the group served the military, it was designed to be civilian and independent in order to preserve the objectivity of its analysis, and was administered by Columbia University.

 In 1945, the Department of the Navy decided to support the continuation of the group under the name the Operations Evaluation Group (OEG), which exists to this day as a division within CNA.
 OEG grew rapidly during the Korean War, during which one of its analysts, Irving Shaknov, was killed in combat.
 In 1962, OEG was merged with smaller naval advisory groups to form the Center for Naval Analyses (CNA).
+CNA was administered by various non-profit organizations until approximately 1990, when the CNA Corporation was created as a non-profit corporation to operate the CNA FFRDC.

 The first ongoing analysis support program for a non-defense agency began in 1991 for the Federal Aviation Administration.
 All non-defense work at CNA was brought together under its Institute for Public Research in 1993, with the Center for Naval Analyses remaining as the other division of CNA.